MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-metrics.md

             }
         ]
     },
-    // identity is required for Storage Account and EventHubs destinations "identity": {
+    // identity is required for Storage Account and Event Hubs destinations "identity": {
          "type": "userassigned",
          "userAssignedIdentities": {